ALL ABOUT Microblading

 HOW WILL MY MICROBLADING BROWS LOOK IN THE FUTURE?

 During your appointment, we will analyze your skin tone to anticipate how pigment colors will heal and fade in the future.
 We will also mix pigments to ensure the color blends well with your natural hair and skin color.
 There are some cases, however, where the color may fade to different tones according to the individual’s response to the pigments (like lifestyle and iron deficiencies).
 Many factors affect these changes.
 At your follow up appointment, we will re-analyze how your body has responded to the initial color.
 If needed, special formula alterations to correct the color is made at this time.
 Your eyebrows will eventually look softer and have more of a “powdered” look.
-To keep your brows looking their best, a refresher appointment is suggested every 12 months.
+To keep your brows looking their best, refresher appointments will be needed.
 Results and preferences vary with each client.

 WHAT SHOULD I KNOW ABOUT LONG TERM CARE?